ABOUT

 This type of reef system is not tall or sturdy enough to break up the wave energy throughout the fall and winter seasons, or in rough conditions like Nor’easters, tropical storms and hurricanes.

 Under these conditions, the water inside the reef can develop strong currents, and big waves breaking just offshore can cause extensive beach erosion.
+Large waves crash on the beach, erode the dunes, and leave no buffer between the volatile northeast seas and county infrastructure such as sidewalks, walkways, parking lot, roadway and utilities.
+Severe erosion has resulted in the protective dune system's total loss on many occasions.

 After rough conditions, this reef is tall enough to keep the sandbars from moving back to shore, resulting in a thin beach where the effects of erosion are much more significant.
 The result requires regularly scheduled restoration work and hurricane recovery projects.